spacetelescope/webbpsf/docsource/installation.rst

 Software Requirements
 -----------------------

+**Python**:

+Python 2.6 or higher is required.
+Python 2.7 is required for the GUI (see below) and strongly recommended overall.
+WebbPSF is not yet Python 3 compatible.

+**Python modules**:

 Beyond the usual numpy/scipy/matplotlib core modules, the following are required:

 * `pyfits <http://www.stsci.edu/resources/software_hardware/pyfits>`_
 * `ATPy <http://atpy.github.com/>`_, which in turn requires `vo <https://trac6.assembla.com/astrolib>`_ and `asciitable <http://cxc.harvard.edu/contrib/asciitable/>`_

 These are optional but highly recommended:

 * `pyFFTW3 <http://pypi.python.org/pypi/PyFFTW3/0.2.1>`_.
 The code will work fine without it, but will be significantly slower.
 * `pysynphot <https://trac6.assembla.com/astrolib>`_ enables the simulation of PSFs with proper spectral response to realistic source spectra.
 Without this, PSF fidelity is reduced.
+See below for installation instructions.

 Additional requirement for the GUI: